Milkigit/sil/rb2ptr/README.txt

 therefore very memory efficient (compared to 3-pointer implementations).

 Disadvantages:
 Complexity (see implementation notes).

+Performance:
-On my machine it's slightly slower then Niels Provos' BSD RB tree (3 pointer + 1 int metadata)
+On my machine this implementation is 15% faster for insertion and retrieval but 30% slower for deletion, compared to Niels Provos' BSD RB tree (3 pointer + 1 int metadata).
+That's for random data.
+For sequential data NP RB tree is much faster.
+I still have to figure out why, but probably it's just because the cache efficiency is naturally increased, so code simplicity is more important.

 Implementation notes: